 To ensure that members of the Agora Councils can discuss openly and honestly with each other, these non-public meetings take place under the Chatham House Rule.
 This means that remarks made during the meetings will not be attributed to speakers or their respective institutions.

 The Councils are an advisory and strictly honorary board.
 Membership does not create any economic ties between Agora and the participating actors.
+The Council chair receives an expense allowance.
 Even though membership in the Councils is linked to the professional role of the attendants, the latter can and should also share their personal perspectives during the discussions.

 The concept of exchanging ideas has been central for Agora Energiewende since its founding in 2012, therefore our work has always been accompanied by a Council.
 This way, we have built a culture of dialogue on the challenges and opportunities of the German energy transition as well as climate and industrial policy with policymakers, interest groups and other experts in Germany.
-While there have been changes in the composition of the Council, a trustful discussion culture persists after more than 50 Council sessions.
-Agora Energiewende’s Germany Council was chaired by Rainer Baake from June 2012 until December 2013, followed by Klaus Töpfer from December 2013 until January 2018.
-Joachim Ziesing took over as chair in February 2018.
+While there have been changes in the composition of the Council, a trustful discussion culture persists after around 50 Council sessions.
+Agora Energiewende’s Germany Council was chaired by Rainer Baake from June 2012 until December 2013, followed by Klaus Töpfer from December 2013 until January 2018 and by Hans-Joachim Ziesing from February 2018 to January 2023.
+Urban Rid is the current chair of Agora Energiewende' Germany Council.

 The Agora Council for Europe, established in December 2021, convenes key representatives from European governments, the European Parliament, the European Commission, science and research institutes, industry associations and civil society for a regular, confidential exchange on critical elements of European climate and energy policy.
 The Agora Council for Europe is chaired by Jos Delbeke.